 In the jungle of free VST plugins, there are several gold nuggets to be found, if you know wherever to search.
 Some of the free plugins out there hold such a class that they might go for many hundred USD.
 And there are tons.

 We’d wish to provide a massive thanks to all the VST plugin creators out there.
-Who are providing their wonderful work without charge.
+Who is providing their wonderful work without charge?
 If you see a donation button anyplace on their websites, buy’em a cup of coffee.
 Considering that the plugins they are providing are for free, they are doing fine.
 But if you can, support them.

-A nice free plugin that brings that vinyl feels too digital.
+A nice free plugin that brings that vinyl feels to digital.
 Izotope, better-known best for their oZone plugins, has provided this free treat to download.

-Add slightly of vintage aptitude to your tracks with a plug-in that’s part time machine. iZotope’s Vinyl uses advanced filtering to form an authentic “vinyl” simulation.
+Add slightly of vintage aptitude to your tracks with a plug-in that’s a part-time machine. iZotope’s Vinyl uses advanced filtering to form an authentic “vinyl” simulation.
 Similarly, as if the audio was a record being played on a phonograph.
 Get the right quantity of rough, noisy, grit to dirty up even the cleanest tracks.

 Camel crusher is a free VST plugin.
 It is accessible for Windows and Macintosh users to get high-quality audio.
 As a free plugin, you don’t get to think a lot and instantly install it on your record.

-Award-winning electronic team Infected Mushroom are proud to announce Wider.
+Award-winning electronic team Infected Mushroom is proud to announce Wider.
 A singular stereo effect – for free!
 This can be their first piece of free software package released with Polyverse Music.

 Wider takes the massively common pseudo stereo section from its sibling, Manipulator.
 It provides any user the flexibility to form the illusion of an enlarged stereo image.
 Working on any mono signal to an impressive degree.
 Wider could be a distinctive stereo plugin in the sense that it’s fully “mono-compatible”.
 That means that any signal that has been extended can continuously stay in phase with itself.
 Even though it is summed to mono.

-Many of those free plugins can be used in every day mixing and production processes.
-If you struggle with finding the right settings for them, check out the ebook that we created and things will get much clearer to all you!
+Many of those free plugins can be used in everyday mixing and production processes.
+If you struggle with finding the right settings for them, check out the ebook that we created and things will get much clearer for all of you!